-- From January 1, 2018 all new sails submitted for inclusion in an ORR Certificate shall have sail certificates measured and signed by a ORA certified measurer for the mainsail, largest headsail, and largest area (each) symmetrical and asymmetrical spinnaker(s).
+- 1) From January 1, 2018 all new sails submitted for inclusion in an ORR Certificate shall have sail certificates measured and signed by an ORA certified measurer for the mainsail, largest headsail, and largest area (each) symmetrical and asymmetrical spinnaker(s).
 The dimensions described in ORR Rule 10 shall be provided.
 Most sail lofts have US-IMS certified measurers - 2) From January 1, 2018 At the discretion of the ORR Chief Measurer the freeboards may be required to be measured by an ORA or UMS certified measurer.
 This applies for nonstandard hulls or for standard hulls with significant freeboard variation from design norms, the measurer shall also provide righting moment.
-An ORR in water measurement check list can be found at:
+An ORR in water measurement check list can be found at Appendix 2 - 3) Rig (Spar) dimensions may be owner/PIC declared. - 4) Prop type and number of blades.
+E.g. folding, feathering, fixed. - 5) Maximum crew weight.
+If left blank, an ORR default maximum weight will be supplied.